-After trying a penetrant, if the finned nut will not loosen without seizing, you MUST cut the nut off!
-The slow method is to use a hacksaw blade holder (see hardware store) that holds a short piece of 32 pitch hardened hacksaw blade.
-A common electric motor powered (Dremel?) tool with appropriate cutting disc can be used, but be careful!
+After trying the penetrant mixture a number of times and you find that the finned nut will not loosen without seizing, you MUST cut the nut!
+The slow method is to use a single ended hacksaw blade holder (see hardware store) that holds a short piece of 32 pitch hardened hacksaw blade.
+A faster method is to use a common electric motor powered (Dremel?) tool with appropriate cutting disc, but be careful!
 No matter what tool, to avoid damaging the port's threads, hold the tool somewhat towards the exhaust pipe.
 This lets you make a cut that will go through the nut & stop the cutting on the very hard steel rings inside.
 If you do not know where these parts are located, inside the nut, find out.
 I like to cut on a slight angle, and do it very neatly, so as to save the nut for use as a thread chaser.

 You have choices ...make a second cut at roughly 180°, and the nut comes off the pipe in halves ....or, avoid the second cut by removing the header pipe, so the old nut slips off.
-In some instances, you might not want to throw the old nut away...you can possibly modify it to be a thread chaser, the metal is hard enough.
+In some instances, you might not want to throw the old nut away...you can possibly modify it to be a thread chaser, the metal is hard enough for mild thread chasing.

 When installing the nut, whether a new one or old one, the threads must be cleaned on the male & female portions.
 I use a BRASS brush.
 Stiff shortened bristle toothbrushes can be used, as can soft/fine steel brushes.
 Clean the gap in the ring(s).

-If you have any other parts of the exhaust system ever apart, clean them & apply anti-seize.
+If you have any other parts of the exhaust system ever apart, clean them with a fine grade of steel wool and mild metal brush, & apply anti-seize.
 I do this to the pipe junctions & small screws in the clamps threads, etc. Anti-seize compound really helps with nuts, screws, the pipes, spark plugs etc., where they get hot ...but, since it is a lubricant, you do not want to over-tighten things.

-If you do NOT over-tighten, & if you remove the finned nut, clean the items & apply fresh anti-seize once a year, you will NEVER have a problem, assuming reasonable threads condition in the first place.
+If you do not over-tighten, & if you remove the finned nut, clean the items & apply fresh anti-seize once a year, you will never have a problem, assuming reasonable to even somewhat poor threads condition in the first place.

 Exhaust system parts replacements: